Welcome to Sourcegraph!

 - Code search: fast, up-to-date, and scalable, with regexp support on any branch or commit without an indexing delay (and diff search)

-- Code intelligence: jump-to-definition, find references, and other smart, IDE-like code browsing features on any branch, commit, or PR/code review
+- Code navigation: jump-to-definition, find references, and other smart, IDE-like code browsing features on any branch, commit, or PR/code review

 - Easy and secure self-hosted installation (your code never touches our servers)